 The Mosaic Law flowed from that cosmic law and articulated justice and equity that was probably unusual for its time, but it was always law contingent upon its time and place and people.

 The newly formed people of Israel who received the Law at Mount Sinai continued to grow in their understandings.
-As Matthew’s church continued to grow and go deeper.
-As all of us continue to grow and go deeper as well.
+Just as Matthew’s church continued to grow and to go deeper.
+Just as all of us continue to grow and go deeper as well.